Jaithecomder/game-addons/README.md

     - Archers : 7
     - Balloon : 5
     - Dragon : 3
+    - StealthArcher : 4
+    - Healer : 2
 - You have to choose the type of troop movement at start of the game.
 - You have to choose the hero after each level.
+- Healer has a heal AoE of radius 1 (manhattan distance)